my-nest-microservices-course/app-ms-launcher/readme.md

 ## Dev

-- Clone the repository
+1- Clone the repository.
-- Create a .env file based on the .template.env
+2- Create a .env file based on the .template.env.
+3- Run command `git submodule update --init --recursive` to clone the submodules and fill the projects folders.
-- Run `docker compose up --build`
+4- Run `docker compose up --build`.

 ### Submodules